How to say “good” in Japanese

 - iki – 行き (いき) : one conjugation of the verb, “iku”, which means ‘to go’ in Japanese.
 In the example, it has been conjugated for the better connection with its following word.

 - masu – ます : an auxiliary verb used after a verb to make it polite.
-Probably this is well known as a part of Japanese masu form.
+Probably, this is well known as a part of Japanese masu form.
 In the example, this is used after “iki” to make it sound polite.

 Summary

-- yoi – 良い (よい) : an i-adjective meaning ‘good’, ‘well’, ‘fine’, ‘nice’, or such in Japanese.
+- yoi – 良い (よい) : an i-adjective meaning ‘good’, ‘well’, ‘fine’, or such in Japanese.
 This can work as both a modifier and a complement.

-- yokunai – 良くない (よくない) : the nai form of “yoi”, meaning ‘not good’, ‘not well’, ‘not fine’, or such in Japanese.
+- yokunai – 良くない (よくない) : the nai form of “yoi”, which means ‘not good’, ‘not well’, ‘not fine’, or such in Japanese.

-- yokatta – 良かった (よかった) : the ta form of “yoi”, working as its past tense form.
-So, this means ‘was good’, ‘were good’, or such in Japanese.
+- yokatta – 良かった (よかった) : the ta form of “yoi”, which means ‘was good’, ‘was well’, ‘was fine’, or such in Japanese.

 Hope my explanations are understandable and helpful for Japanese learners.